moudemans/GFuzz/README.md

 ### Notes on frequentl problems
 - Tutorials/example programs you want to test should not have a package defined, the class loader is not able to find it then.
+- There is a stack overflow of the heap size.
+It can be adjusted [here](jqf/scripts/jqf-driver.sh) but needs to be fixed.
+The issue occurs when there are a lot of exceptions...
+  - This is caused due to the random byte mutation for graphs.
+Reading in the new graph causes a overflow deu to the serialization being corrupted.

 ---